jadabau/BAUTISTA-Python-Portfolio/README.md

 This repository is structured into different sections:

 - **📊 EDA - Exploratory Data Analysis**
-  - Includes comprehensive analyses divided into various parts.
+  - Will include comprehensive analyses divided into various parts

 - **📂 Data - Sample Datasets**
-  - Contains datasets used in projects.
+  - Will contain datasets used in projects

 - **📈 Visualizations - Data Visualization Projects**
-  - Includes datasets and graphs showcasing various visualization techniques.
+  - Will include datasets and graphs of various visualization techniques

 - **📓 Notebooks - Jupyter Notebooks**
-  - Contains well-documented Jupyter notebooks with analysis.
+  - Will contain well-documented Jupyter notebooks with analysis